Chevrolet Camaro (second generation): 1977

-Intermittent wipers were offered as a new option and the 250 CID I-6 became the standard engine for both the sport coupe and luxury LT models.
+Intermittent wipers were offered as a new option in 1977, and the 250 CID I-6 became the standard engine for both the sport coupe and luxury LT models.
 The 145 hp 305 CID continued as the base V8 and the four-barrel 350 CID that was optional on sport coupe and LT models was uprated to 170 hp.
 Due to General Motors' engine sharing program, the 350 CID Chevrolet engine was also used by Oldsmobile.
 This year the optional "Bumperettes" were offered for the LT models (front bumper only) and were mandatory for all Camaro models sold in the state of California.

+In response to increasing sales of Pontiac's Trans Am, which sold over 46,000 units in 1976 and accounted for half of all Firebird sales, the Z28 was reintroduced as its own model in the spring of 1977 (as a 1977½).
+The revived Z28 was powered by a 350 CID LM1 V8 with four-barrel carburetor producing 185 hp (175 hp with California emissions equipment).
+The engine was not the same "350" that had been part of the RPO Z28 Special Performance Package, the engine that had been shared with the Corvette LT-1 and L82 top-performance 350 engines from 1970 to 1974.
+Gone were the 4-bolt main bearing engine block, forged crank, forged pistons, big valve heads, and performance camshaft.
+Still, the LM1 was the most powerful Camaro engine and only available in the Z28 model.
+The engine came with better tuned intake and exhaust, shared with most Chevy passenger cars.
+Most Z28s were sold with air conditioning and an automatic transmission, rather than the Borg-Warner Super T-10 4-speed manual transmission.

 Output set a record for the second-generation Camaro, with 218,853 coupes produced.
 The Camaro outsold Ford's Mustang for the first time ever.
 For 1977 Z28 production was around 13,000 cars with a 195 hp 350 engine.

 1978

-For the 1978 model year, the Camaro featured a new body colored urethane front and rear bumpers.
-Z28s featured a non-functioning hood scoop with outlining decal around the intake.
-The taillights were updated to include amber turn signals.
-Sales topped all previous years with 272,631 units, of which 54,907 were the Z28 model.
+The 1978 Camaro featured a new body colored urethane front and rear bumpers, and amber taillight turn signals.
 Available models included the base Sport Coupe, Type LT, Z28, and the return of the Rally Sport.
 The Rally Sport (not badged RS as in previous years) featured a standard two-tone paint treatment.
+A T-Top roof configuration was offered as an option, introduced on the 1976 Pontiac Trans Am 10th Anniversary Limited Edition, and a regular production option on the 1977 Firebird.

-The Z28 models included a stripe package that was not deletable and featured the LM1 a 350 CID V8 with a four-barrel Quadrajet carburetor that produced 185 hp and 280 lb·ft of torque coupled to either a 4-speed manual or a TH-350 3-speed automatic.
+The Z28 models included a stripe package that was not deletable and featured the LM1 a 350 CID V8 with a four-barrel Quadrajet carburetor that produced 185 hp and 280 lb·ft of torque, coupled to either a 4-speed manual or a TH-350 3-speed automatic.
+A non-functioning hood scoop was outlined with a decal around the intake.

-Another first for 1978 was T-Tops, although they were a regular production option on the 1977 Pontiac Firebird and were introduced on the 1976 Pontiac Trans Am 10th Anniversary Limited Edition.
+Camaro sales topped all previous years with 272,631 units, of which 54,907 were the Z28 model.